contaware/shell-docs-notes/README.md

 3. `&&  ||` (both carry equal precedence)
 4. `;  &` (both carry equal precedence)

+**Redirecting and piping binary data**

+As long as the involved tools support binary data, it is safe to pipe or redirect binary data.
+For example `cat` and `split -b` are both binary capable.

+**Signal 13 termination**

-Hint: a signal 13 termination means that something is written to a pipe, but nothing is read.
+A signal 13 termination means that something is written to a pipe, but nothing is read.
 It often happens when a `head` command already got all the input it wants and closed its input pipe, while the source command is still writing into its output pipe.
 To hide the message, add `2>/dev/null` to the source command.

 ### Compound commands